 Cabbage Salad – Thai Style Recipe

-A delicious way of using cabbage in a salad, although other greens may be used such as broccoli, beansprouts, Chinese cabbage, and cauliflower. learn more authentic Mexican rice
+A delicious way of using cabbage in a salad, although other greens may be used such as broccoli, beansprouts, Chinese cabbage, and cauliflower. learn more about authentic Mexican rice and beans.

 - 1 piece Small cabbage, shredded

 - 120 ml Coconut milk